Who We Are

 For 40 years, The Florida Center for Early Childhood has been a leading provider of therapeutic services, early education, and healthy development for children in southwest Florida.
 Its programs focus on infants and children through fifth grade who are at-risk academically, socially, or economically.
 The Florida Center provides developmental therapies, mental health counseling, and the Starfish Academy preschool in Sarasota and North Port.
 The organization also offers Healthy Families, a home-visiting program that guides parents who need assistance.
 The state’s only Fetal Alcohol Syndrome Disorders clinic is located at the Sarasota campus, offering evaluations for individuals of all ages who may have had prenatal exposure to alcohol.
 As needs continue to grow in our community, The Florida Center is committed to helping local children and families overcome their challenges and reach their full potential.

-Check out the impact we’re making on the community: 2018-2019 Florida Center Impact Report
+Check out the impact we’re making on the community: Florida Center 2019-2020 Annual Report

 To help build and foster strong families and expand the potential of young children